mimooh/oora/README.md

 oora.py is an oracle database cmdline client
 it is an alternative to sqlplus (wraping, delimiter stuff)
-it is a shell wrapper around cx_Oracle python library
+it is a wrapper around cx_Oracle python library
 it is meant for comfort, less for speed

 ### CLIENT INSTALL